1982 in Afghanistan

 The following lists events that happened during 1982 in Afghanistan.

 Fighting between the Mujahideen jihadists and the Afghan Army backed by Soviet forces is less widespread as the government appears to be in better control of the insurgency problem in general.
-Karmal, whose position has been considered shaky, is also firmly in command as his Parcham faction of the ruling PDPA manages to eliminate most of the pro-Khalq elements from the government and the party.
+Babrak Karmal, whose position has been considered shaky, is also firmly in command as his Parcham faction of the ruling PDPA manages to eliminate most of the pro-Khalq elements from the government and the party.

 Diego Cordovez, UN special representative for Afghanistan, visits the capitals of Afghanistan, Pakistan, and Iran to convince their leaders of the necessity to find a peaceful settlement.

-Clashes between insurgents and security forces are mainly centred on the Panjsher Valley, about 70 km northeast of Kabul.
+Clashes between insurgents and security forces are mainly centered on the Panjsher Valley, about 70 km northeast of Kabul.
 Bitter fighting takes place in this region during June–August.
 The Afghan Army and the Soviets commit numerous ground troops supported by helicopter gunships and MiG jet fighters to dislodge rebels from the valley.
 Rebel sources in Pakistan admit that the rebels have to take refuge in nearby mountains but insist that they are preparing to fight back.
 As a result of large-scale operations by Soviet and Afghan forces, Kandahar, in the south, also seems more secure.
 Western news agency reports estimate casualties in fighting since the Soviet intervention at 20,000 Afghan and 10,000 Soviet troops.
 Little is known about rebel losses.